Yelp/paasta/docs/source/isolation.rst

 Given that a slave may run multiple tasks, we need to ensure that tasks cannot 'interfere' with one another.
-We do this on a file system level using Docker - without some hard work and security flaws, processes are protected from each other and the host by using kernel namespaces.
+We do this on a file system level using Docker - processes launched in Docker containers are protected from each other and the host by using kernel namespaces.
 Note that the use of kernel namespaces is a feature of Docker - PaaSTA doesn't do anything 'extra' to enable this.
 It's also worth noting that there are other 'container' technologies that could provide this - the native Mesos 'containerizer' included.

 However, these tasks are still running and consuming resources on the same host.
 The next section aims to explain how PaaSTA services are protected from